pchinjr/gitpractice/readme.md

-Git Practice
+<h1>Git Practice</h1>

-Github
+<h2>Github - Where ALL the code lives.</h2>
-Create new Repo - Repo’s are
+*Create a new repository on Github.*
-clone repo
+Clone the repository.  `git clone https://github.com/pchinjr/gitpractice.git` - will copy that repo into a folder with the same repo name

-`git clone https://github.com/pchinjr/gitpractice.git` - will copy that repo into a folder with the same repo name
+navigate into project folder `cd gitpractice/` create file  `touch a.txt` add file to staging  `git add .` adds all the files you have created to a staging area

-`cd gitpractice/`
+commit file to staging  `git commit -m "commit message"` commits that file to a staging area with a commit message

-create file
+push file to repo  `git push origin master` pushes those commits to the remote repository on github

-add file to staging
+*Branches*
-commit file to staging
+make a branch `git checkout -b develop`
-push file to repo
++make changes
-Branches
++add changes
-make branch
++commit changes
-make changes
++push changes

-add changes
+*Pull Request*
-commit changes
+Pull requests are specific to github, from the feature branch it asks for a merge into another branch.
+In this case, we are accepting changes from `develop` into `master`.
+If the merge looks good, you can accept it.

-push changes
+*Make a new feature branch*
-pull request
+create a branch
-accept merge
+review branch and accept into `develop` once merged into develop, delete feature branch.